QUIC10GC-IP Core Datasheet

 For the next QUIC connection with the same destination address, the IP will not run this ARP process if the MAC address of the target device is already obtained from the previous connection.
 This reduces the waiting time for a connection.

 However, before the handshake process is finished (i.e., QUICHandshakeBusy is de-asserted to 0), users are allowed to prepare TxData in the Tx user buffer.
 Once the handshake process is complete and data is available, the QUIC10GC-IP transitions to the data transfer phase.
 QUICTxTrnsBusy is asserted to 1 when the Tx user buffer is not empty and is cleared when the TxData has been fully acknowledged by the server.
 When the server sends data to the QUIC10GC-IP, QUICRxTrnsBusy is asserted to 1.
-QUICRxTrnsBusy is cleared when the received data is written to the Rx user buffer.
+QUICRxTrnsBusy is cleared when the received data is written to the user Rx buffer.

 Users can close the connection only when QUICHandshakeBusy, QUICTxTrnsBusy, and QUICRxTrnsBusy are all not asserted to 1.
 If users attempt to close the connection when any of these signals are asserted, the QUIC10GC-IP will return an ABNORMAL_CLOSE_ERROR.